coyoteclan/cod1-battleroyale/README.md

 ___
 ### Some TODO
+- Implement a way for defining plane coordinates per map
 - Prevent players from getting stuck in each other when exiting plane
   - MiscMod's [_newspawn function](https://github.com/cato-a/CoDaM_MiscMod/blob/4db1d420b87b766eb9bffb352a7d9c13eaa0c851/___CoDaM_MiscMod/codam/_mm_mmm.gsc#L379) might help
 - Make the zone to move when shrinking